 If you are having trouble preparing community financial statements, the professionals at CSM are standing by to answer all your questions.
 We have years of experience working with thousands of residents across the United States.

-What is an HOA Financial Statement?
+What Is an HOA Financial Statement?

 Simply put, an HOA Financial Statement is an official record that details all the financial activities of the community association.
 They form part of the HOA basis of accounting.
-Specific details that must be included depends on state regulations and community bylaws, but there are some basic details that should be included regardless of size or location:
+Specific details that must be included depend on state regulations and community bylaws, but there are some basic details that should be included regardless of size or location: